 - As concerns published refereed manuscripts, the recorded data must include at least the publication proposal by the authors, opinions issued by the reviewers, decisions on the publication made by the editors and sent to the authors.

 - For refereed manuscripts that are not published, the recorded data must include at least the name of publication and names of authors mentioned in the publication proposal, as well as the names of referees.

 - This is not public data and will not be regularly reported to TSV.
 However, the publishers will commit themselves to providing TSV or TENK with the details and documents related to an individual book or article if asked to do so.

 - It is recommendable to state these procedures on one’s website so that authors are aware of the documentation requirements already when offering their manuscripts.

 - The publisher given the user rights will print the label on the individual articles or books subjected to quality assurance.

 - The label should be printed in the publication in a way to unambiguously indicate which writings have been peer-reviewed.
 The label can refer to the entire volume if it only includes peer-reviewed texts or to individual articles if the volume includes both peer-reviewed and non-reviewed texts.

-- The publisher should follow the graphic instructions attached (pdf).
+- The publisher should follow the graphic instuctions (pdf) (in Finnish, Swedish and English).

 * The label should not be printed on doctoral dissertations published as such or before the public defence, because these undergo a standard evaluation process set by the responsible university.
 In case a new title based on the dissertation is created the label can be used on it, given that the requirements for peer-review have been met.
 However, only one referee suffices if the publisher has at their disposal the statements of the pre-examiners and the author’s detailed description of the changes made in the manuscript.